-The Rice University Academy of Fellows is a vibrant interdisciplinary community composed of Rice Academy Postdoctoral Fellows and Rice Academy Faculty Fellows.
-Academy Postdoctoral Fellows can be housed in any department at Rice University.
-Postdoctoral Fellows are appointed to a two-year term, and they take a concurrent complementary non-tenure track faculty appointment in an appropriate department at Rice.
+The Rice University Academy of Fellows is a vibrant interdisciplinary community composed of Rice Academy Junior Fellows and Rice Academy Senior Fellows.
+Academy Junior Fellows can be housed in any department at Rice University.
+Junior Fellows are appointed to a two-year term postdoctoral position at Rice.
 Fellows are generally expected to remain in residence in or near Houston to actively participate in the Academy.
-Rice Academy Postdoctoral and Faculty Fellows hold regular gatherings that support social interactions, as well as intellectual and academic pursuits.
+Rice Academy Junior and Senior Fellows hold regular gatherings that support intellectual and academic pursuits, as well as social interactions.
 Fellows should attend regularly and present their work at least once a year.

 Professional development is a central focus, and Academy Junior Fellows will receive close mentorship in pursuit of the NIH K99 or other career development awards.
 A professor at Rice University will mentor the research of each Academy Junior Fellow.
 In some disciplines, a formal teaching record is valued for applications to tenure-track faculty positions.
 Appropriate teaching opportunities will be developed in consultation with Academy Junior Fellows in these areas.